Jacajack/avr-ds18b20/README.md

 This is sample wiring diagram.
 It shows basic connections between DS1820 and microcontroller.
 It also works with code snippet above.

-**Note: You can use whatever AVR microcontroller You want to, ATmega328 is only example.**
+**Note: You can use whatever AVR microcontroller you want to, ATmega328 is only example.**